andmek/CACO/README.md

 ### License

 All the documents in the corpus are documents which have been made publicly available in the Web.
 The corpus has been obtained by crawling the Web.
-In this distribution, for copyright reasons, the sentences are randomized.
+In this distribution, for copyright reasons, the order of sentences are shuffled.
 By downloading this corpus you agree that the corpus should only be used for research purposes.

 ### Citation